gauzeehom/gauzeehom/README.md

 ### Hi there 👋

+I found a secret!
+This is a ✨special ✨ repository that i can use to add a README.md to my GitHub profile.
+It’s public and i initialize it with a README.
+Let's start.

 <!--
 **gauzeehom/gauzeehom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.